juanmait/seedjs/seed-electron-react-basic/README.md

 # SeedJS - electron-react-basic

-This branch showcases a setup to work with [react] in [electron] without using [create-react-app] or [webpack].
+This branch showcases a setup to work with [react] and [electron] without using [create-react-app] or [webpack].
 In this environment we don't actually need to bundle our source code.
 We can _import_ our modules just like we do in nodejs.

-This setup uses only [babel] to support typescript, ES2018, JSX and some more sugar..
+This setup uses only [babel] to support typescript, _ES2018_, syntax JSX and some more sugar..

 [react]: https://reactjs.org/